Ninja-Squad/ninja-squad.github.com/_posts/2023-10-11-angular-control-flow-syntax.md

 Note that the switch statement does not support fall-through, so you can't have several cases grouped together.
+It also does not check if all cases are covered, so you won't get a compilation error if you forget a case.
+(but I hope it will, add a 👍 on [this issue](https://github.com/angular/angular/issues/52107) if you want this as well!).

 It's also noteworthy that the `@switch` statement uses strict equality (`===`) to compare values, whereas `*ngSwitch` used to use loose equality (`==`).
-Angular v17 introduced a breaking change, and `*ngSwitch` now uses strict equality too, with a warning in the console during development if you use loose equality.
+Angular v17 introduced a breaking change, and `*ngSwitch` now uses strict equality too, with a warning in the console during development if you use loose equality:

+    NG02001: As of Angular v17 the NgSwitch directive uses strict equality comparison === instead of == to match different cases.
+    Previously the case value "1" matched switch expression value "'1'", but this is no longer the case with the stricter equality check.
+    Your comparison results return different results using === vs. == and you should adjust your ngSwitch expression and / or values to conform with the strict equality requirements.

 ## The future of templating 🚀

-The control flow syntax is a new experimental feature introduced in Angular v17, and will probably be the recommended way to write templates in the future.
+The control flow syntax is a new experimental feature introduced in Angular v17, and will probably be the recommended way to write templates in the future (the plan is to make it stable in v18 once it has been battle-tested).

 It doesn't mean that structural directives will be deprecated, but the Angular team will likely focus on the control flow syntax in the future